Flink SQL DML¶

 Running Confluent Cloud Kafka with local Flink

-The goal is to demonstrate how to get a cluster created in an existing Confluent Cloud environment and then send message via FlinkFaker using local table to Kafka topic:
+The goal is to show how to use a Confluent Cloud cluster and send messages via FlinkFaker from a local table into a Kafka topic:

 Get or create a service account.